 EDPC5012 Evaluating Learning Tech.
 Innovation

-Credit points: 6 Teacher/Coordinator: Dr Lina Markauskaite Session: Semester 1 Classes: 1x2hr seminar/week evenings Assessment: 2x1500wd short assignment (2x25%) and 1x3000wd final paper (50%) Campus: Camperdown/Darlington Mode of delivery: Normal (lecture/lab/tutorial) Evening
+Credit points: 6 Teacher/Coordinator: Dr Lina Markauskaite Session: Semester 1 Classes: 1x2hr seminar/week evenings Assessment: 2x1500wd short assignment (2x25%) and 1x3000wd final paper (50%) Campus: Camperdown/Darlington, Sydney Mode of delivery: Normal (lecture/lab/tutorial) evening

 This unit is intended to help students acquire the knowledge and skills needed to evaluate ICT-enhanced learning innovations.
 It provides an introduction to the theory and practice of evaluations, drawing principles and methods from best practice in program evaluation and the areas of ICT-enhanced learning.
 Attention is paid to a holistic approach to evaluation, stressing the need to plan, design and implement evaluation in context.
 It is suitable for those with an interest in formal education, corporate training and professional development.